ghandmann/perl-webservice-bitstamp/README.md

-perl-webservice-bitstamp
+Perl-Module: WebService::Bitstamp
 ========================

+ALPHA!

-Perl-Module to access the Bitstamp.net REST and WebSocket APIs
+This Module will provide an easy way to access the Bitstamp REST-API and WebSocket-Realtime-Data.

+Currently this is only a playground. ;)